History of Florida: Disenfranchisement

 From 1885 to 1889, after regaining power, the white-dominated state legislature passed statutes to impose poll taxes and other barriers to voter registration and voting, to eliminate voting by black people and poor whites.
 These two groups had threatened white Democratic power with a populist coalition.
 As these groups were stripped from voter rolls, white Democrats established power in a one-party state, as happened across the South.

 In this period, white violence rose against black people, particularly in the form of lynchings, which reached a peak around the turn of the century.

-The Great Freeze of 1894–5 ruined citrus crops, which had a detrimental ripple effect on the economy of Central Florida in particular.
+The Great Freeze of 1894–95 ruined citrus crops, which had a detrimental ripple effect on the economy of Central Florida in particular.
 By 1900 the state's African Americans numbered more than 200,000, roughly 44 percent of the total population.
 This was the same proportion as before the Civil War, and they were effectively disenfranchised.
 Not being able to vote meant they could not sit on juries, and were not elected to local, state or federal offices.
 They also were not recruited for law enforcement or other government positions.
 After the end of Reconstruction, the Florida legislature passed Jim Crow laws establishing racial segregation in public facilities and transportation.
 Separate railroad cars or sections of cars for different races were required beginning in 1887.
 Separate waiting rooms at railroad stations were required beginning in 1909.

 Without political representation, African Americans found that their facilities were underfunded and they were pushed into a second-class position.
-For more than six decades, white Democrats controlled virtually all the state's seats in Congress, which were apportioned based on the total population of the state rather than only the whites who voted.

 Spanish–American War

-After the start of the first liberation war in Cuba, known as the Ten Years' War, around 100,000 Cubans fled their homes to avoid the violence and upheaval.
+After the start of the first liberation war in Cuba, known as the Ten Years' War (1868-1878), around 100,000 Cubans fled their homes to avoid the violence and upheaval.
 Generally speaking, the rich and middle class Cubans settled in Europe or northern cities like New York, Philadelphia, and Boston.
 Meanwhile, the more poor workers ended up settling in south Florida, first in Key West and then eventually in Tampa.
 However, there were also a number of Spanish living in Florida.
-Because of the heterogeneous nature of Florida's population, there were both pro and anti-war sentiments leading up to the start of the Spanish–American War.
+Because of the heterogeneous nature of Florida's population, there were both pro and anti-war sentiments leading up to the start of the Spanish–American War in 1898.

 Because of their proximity to Cuba, Floridians worried that their cities could come under direct attack with the outbreak of war.
 Tampa would serve as an embarkation port for troops heading to Cuba.
 Major General Nelson A. Miles ordered a base built in Miami despite earlier rejections by a board of officers.
 Soldiers began arriving on June 24, 1898.
 They were volunteers, mostly from the southern states.